AliSaif541/Typesafe-Client-Server-Generator/README.md

 Fetching the schema from Google Drive involves retrieving the latest OpenAPI schema file, comparing it with the local version, and updating the local schema if necessary.
 This process ensures that the frontend is always using the most current schema, maintaining type safety across the application.
 Additionally, the method is designed to prevent redundant fetching of the schema file, which saves on network resources and processing time.

 1. **Fetch Schema from Google Drive**: To fetch the schema, we use the Google Drive API to list files and download the relevant schema file.
 This step involves authenticating with Google Drive, listing files in the desired folder, and retrieving the latest schema file based on its name.
-2. **Compare Local and Remote Hashes**: To prevent redundant fetching, we compare the hash of the local file that is stored in the .env.local file with the hash embedded in the file name of the remote schema.
+2. **Compare Local and Remote md5 Checksums**: To prevent redundant fetching, we compare the md5Checksum of the local file that is stored in .env.local with the md5 Checksum embedded in the file name of the remote schema.
 This ensures that the file is only downloaded if it has changed.
     ```ts
-    const localHash = process.env['HASH_STRING'];
+    const localHash = process.env['CHECKSUM_STRING'];

     const latestFileName = latestFile.name;
     const remoteHash = latestFileName.split('-').pop()?.replace('.json', '');